These Dinnerware Sets Are Versatile Enough to Go From Takeout Nights to Dinner Parties

 Q: What glaze colors best flatter food?

 There’s a reason restaurants serve up an order on a white plate—it’s a blank canvas, letting the food shine.
 For our Style team, though, it’s hard not to live by a “more is more” mantra.
 Their advice is to start with a set of white porcelain dinnerware for a neutral backdrop, then expand by adding extra pieces like dessert or salad plates in bold patterns.
-Our personal recommendation at the moment?
+Our personal recommendation?
 La DoubleJ.